Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 12. Rights of other stakeholders, under the protection of personal information act

-13. Detail on how to make a request for access
+13. Detail on how to make a request for access to record

 14. Fees in respect of private bodies

-Mission statement and nature of the business (Cloud Property Solutions)
+Mission statement and nature of the business

-Cloud Property Solutions offers software and related services to the property industry under the historical brand names of DataTrac Software Solutions, Property Solutions Online and FinTrac Cloud Accounting, and currently Cloud Property Solutions.
+Cloud Property Solutions offers software and related services to the property industry under the historical brand names of DataTrac Software Solutions, Property Solutions Online and FinTrac Cloud Accounting, and currently, Cloud Property Solutions.

 Services offered are: